-Caller: Calgary.

-Operator: Do you need Police, Fire or
+Operator: 911.
+Do you need Police, Fire or Ambulance?

-Ambulance?

 Caller: Fire.

-Operator: What is the address of the
+Operator: What is the location?

-emergency?

 Caller: 92 Main Street.

+Operator: What is the emergency?

+SB

-Caller: There is a fire at
+Caller: There is a fire at my neighbour's house.
+A boy is unconscious.
+Operator: Is he breathing?
+Caller: Yes.
+Operator: Okay, stay on the line.

-my neighbour's

-house.

-Operator: Okay.
 Help is on the way.

 Questions Answers

-911, for which city?

 Do you need police, fire or ambulance?

-What is the address of the emergency?
+What is the location?

 What is the emergency?

 Is he breathing?